iamrudhresh/AIML/readme.md

 accuracy = accuracy_score(y_test, y_pred)
 print("Accuracy:", accuracy)
 ```
-8.Write a python program to use naive Bayes model to predict whether a person will buy_computer or not.
+8. Write a python program to use naive Bayes model to predict whether a person will buy_computer or not.
 Also display the accuracy of prediction.
 ```
 import pandas as pd
 from sklearn.model_selection import train_test_split